oursiberia/firefoxmarket/README.md

 Setup
 ==========
-a Nodejs based project using express.
+a Node.js based project using Express.
+It's technically a client-side project but requires Node in order to prepare translations, generate documentation, and compile/minify scripts used in the appliation.

-run
+To get started, run
 ```javascript
   npm install
 ```